 Workflow Integrations

-Some Workflow Actions use an integration type called Workflow Integrations to connect to Incident Workflows.
-Workflow Integrations support authentication using API keys and/or OAuth, and are designed for incident response teams and administrators to securely and easily connect PagerDuty with external tools.
+Some Workflow Actions use a type of integration called Workflow Integrations to connect to Incident Workflows.
+Workflow Integrations support authentication via API keys and/or OAuth and are designed for incident response teams and administrators to securely and easily connect PagerDuty to external tools.
 This feature simplifies automation, enhances security, and streamlines Incident Workflows, enabling faster resolutions and improved efficiency.

 Workflow Integrations are supported with the following tools: